weblicht/curb/components/DataContainer/README.md

   - a Redux selector function for that data,
   - a function mapping each object in the container to its unique ID

-The third argument is optional; if not supplied, it will default to a function that looks for an `.id` field on data objects.
+If not supplied, the third argument will default to a function that maps data objects to the value of their `.id` field. **Note**: it is important to supply this function if your data objects do not have this field, because many other components assume they will be able to identify data objects via this function (for example, to generate keys for table rows or list items).

-These functions return components that you can instantiate to be a container for a certain type of data.
+`dataContainerFor` and `treeContainerFor` return components that you can instantiate to be a container for a certain type of data.
 For example, you call `dataContainerFor` like this:

 ```
 import { dataContainerFor } from '@sfstuebingen/germanet-common/components';